Director of the English Program for Master in Architecture

 Take design always as a learning and charging process, be brave enough to enter “no-man’s land and at the same time be prepared to become someone with a humble heart for people and nature, be very cautious and respectful in making decisions about how, what and for who.

-9.- What do you enjoy most about being the Director of the Master in Architecture?
+9.- What do you enjoy most about being the Director of the Master in Architecture at Tsinghua?

-It has been a privilege and very refreshing process in working with staffs from different culture and teaching students of different backgrounds.
+It has been a privilege and very refreshing process to work with staffs from different culture and teaching students of different backgrounds.
 So far, we have received students from more than 50 countries all over the world.
 This little “united nations” really provides a wonderful learning environment for everyone.

 10.- Could you suggest another School of Architecture where you would like to teach?
 Tell us why.